This is the first real decision in home espresso, and most buying guides don't explain it well.

 The hobby aspect: Many home baristas want the ritual.
 Grinding, dosing, tamping, pulling — it's a 5-10 minute morning process that some people find genuinely enjoyable.
 If you like the idea of developing a skill, semi-auto is for you.

 Upgradeability: You can upgrade your grinder without replacing the machine.
 You can upgrade the machine without replacing the grinder.
-The system is modular.
+The system is modular — each component can be improved independently as your skills and budget grow.

-Better steam wands: Semi-automatics at the $400+ range have proper steam wands that can produce real microfoam for latte art.
+Better steam wands: Semi-automatics at the $400+ range have proper steam wands that produce real microfoam for latte art.
+Learning to steam milk is a skill, but a rewarding one — the gap between automatic frothers and a proper steam wand is significant.

 The Downsides

 More equipment: You need a good grinder, a scale, a tamper, and space for all of it.
-The total investment is higher.
+The total investment is higher than the machine price alone.

 More time: A semi-automatic requires engagement every morning.
 On rushed days, this is a friction point.